awslabs/amazon-msk-data-generator/docs/msk-data-gen-container-deploy.md

-## Getting Started
+## How to Deploy MSK Data Generator in a Container running in ECS

+### Overview
+This example uses a publicly avaiable container and CloudFormation template to deploy MSK Data Generator and Kafdrop running in Elastic Container Service.

+It requires an existing MSK cluster configured to allow access with no authentication and plain-text access (port 9092).

+The CloudFormation template
-When you have an existing MSK cluster (configured with no authentication) you can run the CloudFormation template found in the [deploy](../deploy/) directory of this repo.
+is found in the [deploy](../deploy/) directory of this repo.

 Before running the CFN template, consider the following requirements.

 ### Requirements